 Take time to learn about different kinds of minor dental emergencies, like how to respond if a filling falls out, or what to do if you have a mild toothache.
 Don’t be afraid to ask questions or find answers.
 Everyone is navigating a strange new world, and finding our way begins with a willingness to learn what we can do.

-If you need to consult with a dentist during this time about your current dental care needs, call our BLVD Dentistry Dental office to talk with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+If you need to consult with a dentist during this time about your current dental care needs, call our 5th Street, Riverside, Galleria, Heights, Oak Forest, Rice Village, Richmond, Spring or Hulen dental offices to talk with a dentist who may be able to help you find out more about this topic, and improve your oral health.